Lawyers to ask judge to dismiss all charges in gas plants trial

 Lawyers for David Livingston and Laura Miller plan to ask an Ontario court judge to dismiss all charges against their clients in connection with the destruction of government documents.

 Brian Gover, a lawyer for Mr. Livingston, told a criminal trial on Tuesday that he will seek a directed verdict of acquittal on all counts.
 Scott Hutchison, a lawyer for Ms. Miller, said he is seeking the same verdict.
+The directed verdict application calls on the judge deciding the case against Mr. Livingston and Ms. Miller to dismiss the charges before the defence has even called any witnesses, arguing the Crown hasn't proven its case.

 The move comes after 14 days of testimony in a courtroom at Toronto's Old City Hall.